remotemerge/intuji-assignment/README.md

 # Intuji PHP Assignment

-## Connecting to Google Calendar with Core PHP
+Connecting to Google Calendar with Core PHP.
+This application demonstrates how to connect to Google Calendar using OAuth 2.0 and access the Google Calendar API.

 ### Installation